freelw/cpp-transformer/README.md

 The project only depends on the C++ standard library.
 While its performance may not be as high - end as those with advanced libraries, it clearly showcases every computational detail.
 This characteristic allows users to gain a profound understanding of the backpropagation algorithm and the underlying principles of the Transformer architecture.

 ## Update Log
-V2 - [2025-05-29]​
+V2 - [2025-05-29]
-1. Redesigned Tensor Class​
+1. Redesigned Tensor Class
-2. Redesigned Backend Ops Interface​
+2. Redesigned Backend Ops Interface
-​3.
-Redesigned Computation Flow​
+3. Redesigned Computation Flow
-    *  Pre - computed Tensor Dependency Logic and Batch Memory Allocation​
+    *  Pre - computed Tensor Dependency Logic and Batch Memory Allocation
-    * Compact Memory Layout​
+    * Compact Memory Layout
-    * Efficient zero_grad Implementation​
+    * Efficient zero_grad Implementation
 4. num_steps has been increased from 9 to 32
-​5.
-Closer Implementation to Tensor Semantics in DL2 Chapter 11​​
+5. Closer Implementation to Tensor Semantics in DL2 Chapter 11
-6. Enhanced Test Cases​
+6. Enhanced Test Cases

 ## Quick start